strict-lang/sdk/README.md

 You need Bazel in order to build the SDK. https://docs.bazel.build/versions/master/install.html

-When having installed bazel, run following code in the root directory.
+After bazel has been installed, run following commands in the root directory.
+*If you are building on windows, you will have to run them from a bash command line.*

 `bazel build ...`